 How to minimise an overpayment

-If you’re on income support and you backdate Parental Leave Pay, you’ll be overpaid.
+If you’re on income support and you backdate Parental Leave Pay, you’ll get an overpayment.
 You’ll have to pay us back.
-This is because Parental Leave Pay is counted as income.
+This is because we count Parental Leave Pay as income.

 You can minimise this by choosing a start date in the future.
 Read more about nominating a start date for Parental Leave Pay.